 IT & SOCIETY: ADVANCEMENTS FOR THE GREATER GOOD

 We recognize that not all aspects of IT are inherently positive.
-As seen throughout this report, we are working diligently to mitigate environmental and social impacts throughout the value chain.
+As seen throughout our Sustainability Report, we are working diligently to mitigate environmental and social impacts throughout the value chain.
 We also realize that an increasingly interconnected world can result in the creation of societal issues never before encountered.
 We understand that IT is only a tool, and that it is our responsibility to encourage its use in ways that protect and promote well-being.

-In 2014, EMC embarked on a new partnership with Earthwatch Institute, the National Park Service, and the Schoodic Institute at Acadia National Park.
-The new Big Data vs. Climate Change project plans to enhance the power of data being collected to provide increased analytics and present interactive visualizations of information in forms more accessible to citizens, educators, and scientists worldwide.
+In 2015, EMC built on its partnership with Earthwatch Institute, the National Park Service and the Schoodic Institute at Acadia National Park in the U.S. State of Maine.
+The goal of the Big Data vs. Climate Change project is to enhance the power of data being collected to provide increased analytics and present interactive visualizations of information in forms more accessible to citizens, educators and scientists worldwide.

 The program began with a team of EMC employees working with researchers studying bird migration in Acadia National Park.
 The team set out to determine if bringing together publicly available data sets on birds, the timing of fruiting and flowering, and climate could provide new insights into the effects of climate change on bird migration.
-As a proof of concept, the team used citizen science data sets from eBird, iNaturalist, HawkWatch, the National Phenology Network, and the National Park Service.
-The outputs of analysis will be presented through visualizations that allow citizen scientists to understand how their data is being used and learn about the potential effects of a changing climate on the subjects they study.
-They will also be providing key insights for park officials to plan the resources and tools needed to maintain park programs.
+As a proof of concept, the team used citizen science data sets from eBird, iNaturalist, HawkWatch, the National Phenology Network and the National Park Service to launch the webpage Whenology.
+This site introduces the scientific concepts needed to understand phenological relationships, and allows users to explore data sets through interactive visualizations and storytelling.

 Developing specific technology solutions for Healthcare enablement in India